msovara/delft3d-intel-mpi-chpc/README.md

 Using Tmux inside an interactive session,

+## Set compile and runtime environment variables for Delf3D in a script to be sourced during compilation and execution."
 **The set script:** Run the bash file that sets the delft3d environment.
 The file needs to be made executable and sourced to apply the changes.
 ```
 #!/bin/bash